home-assistant/home-assistant.io/source/_integrations/frontend.markdown

 Theme `happy`: Same as in the previous example.
 This legacy format is still supported and will behave as before and automatically use the default light theme as the base.

-Theme `sad`: By using the new `mode` key plus the sub key `dark` this theme will now be based on the default dark theme.
-The final theme rules are determined in three steps: First the default dark theme CSS variables will be applied, then second the CSS variables from the top level of the theme that are mode-independent (`primary-color: steelblue` in this example) and lastly the mode specific CSS variables will be layered on top (`secondary-text-color: slategray`).
+Theme `sad`: By using the new `mode` key plus the subkey `dark` this theme will now be based on the default dark theme.
+The final theme rules are determined in three steps: First, the default dark theme CSS variables will be applied, then second the CSS variables from the top level of the theme that are mode-independent (`primary-color: steelblue` in this example) and lastly the mode-specific CSS variables will be layered on top (`secondary-text-color: slategray`).

 Note: Since this example theme only has a `dark` mode defined, this mode will automatically be used.